MortlMcCrisis/DanceNetwork/backend/ArchitectureDecisionLog.md

 General development rules
 -------------------------
-- The only way to get well is to get fast.
+- The only way to get fast is to get well.
 The first point should be always to refactor everything as well as possible.
 - Test coverage should be always as near to 100% as possible